Mitzi Johnson-M.S., RYT-200

 Christine Yovanovich, B.A., RYT- 200, E-RYT 500, YACEP

-E-RYT 500 certified, Christine Yovanovich is Founder and Owner of Indiana Yoga Studio and serves as director/lead trainer for the 200 and 300-Hours Advanced Teacher Training programs.
-She served as Social Worker in the long term care industry for 10 years before she found yoga.
+Christine Yovanovich is Founder and Owner of Indiana Yoga Studio and serves as director/lead trainer for the 200 and 300-Hour Advanced Teacher Training programs.
+She served as Social Worker in the long term care industry for over 10 years before she found yoga.
 Chris serves on the board for “Girls For Success” school in Costa Rica and feels blessed for having been able to work with so many talented and dedicated yoga students over the years.
-She has begun teaching her 17th semester of nationally accredited teacher training in 2018 and loves working with her staff of senior instructors.
+She has begun teaching her 27th semester of nationally accredited teacher trainings and loves working with her staff of senior instructors.